Khmer Rouge Tribunal: Organs of the ECCC

-The Office of the Co-Prosecutors (OCP) is an independent office within the ECCC staffed by both Cambodian and international personnel provided by the United Nations Assistance to the Khmer Rouge Trials (UNAKRT).
-The OCP is headed by the Cambodian National Co-Prosecutor (appointed by the Supreme Council of the Magistracy of Cambodia) and the International Co-Prosecutor (nominated by the United Nations Secretary-General), serving as co-prosecutors.
-The role of the OCP is to prosecute the senior leaders of the Khmer Rouge and others most responsible for the crimes committed during the period of Democratic Kampuchea.
-The OCP is responsible for the prosecution of cases throughout the investigative, pre-trial, trial and appellate stages.
-The OCP processes victim complaints; conducts the preliminary investigations (first investigatory stage); and issues Introductory Submissions to the Office of Co-Investigating Judges where there is sufficient evidence of crimes within the jurisdiction of the ECCC having been committed.
+The Office of the Co-Prosecutors (OCP) was an independent office within the ECCC staffed by both Cambodian and international personnel provided by the United Nations Assistance to the Khmer Rouge Trials (UNAKRT).
+The OCP was headed by the Cambodian National Co-Prosecutor (appointed by the Supreme Council of the Magistracy of Cambodia) and the International Co-Prosecutor (nominated by the United Nations Secretary-General), who served as co-prosecutors.
+The role of the OCP was to prosecute the senior leaders of the Khmer Rouge and others most responsible for the crimes committed during the period of Democratic Kampuchea.
+The OCP was responsible for the prosecution of cases throughout the investigative, pre-trial, trial and appellate stages.
+The OCP processed victim complaints; conducted the preliminary investigations (first investigatory stage); and issues Introductory Submissions to the Office of Co-Investigating Judges where there was sufficient evidence of crimes within the jurisdiction of the ECCC having been committed.
 Introductory Submissions set out the facts, applicable law, alleged offences, and person(s) to be investigated.
-The OCP also participates in the judicial investigations (second investigatory stage), filing Supplementary Submissions as necessary when new facts come to light and original allegations require additions or amendments.
+The OCP also participated in the judicial investigations (second investigatory stage), filing Supplementary Submissions as necessary when new facts came to light and original allegations required additions or amendments.